kjw/supercheck/README.rst

 =================================================================================

 SuperCheck is a Java 1.5 and greater implementation of QuickCheck.
-QuickCheck is a Haskell testing library that is significantly different from the now commonplace xUnit style of testing library.
+QuickCheck is a Haskell testing library that tests invariants with arbitrary data.

 How does it work?
 =================================================================================